WordPress/gutenberg/packages/components/src/navigation/README.md

 -   Type: `string`
 -   Required: No
--   Default: "Back"
+-   Default: parent menu's title or "Back"

 The back button label used in nested menus.
+If not provided, the label will be inferred from the parent menu's title.
+If for some reason the parent menu's title is not available then it will default to "Back".

 ### className